Home » How to Help » Small Grants for Local Conservation

 Students learn about lemurs at a World Lemur Festival event in Toamasina, supported by a 2024 grant.
 Photo courtesy of 2024 grant recipient, Diamondra Ranaivoson.

-Through small grants, the Lemur Conservation Network maximizes our impact in community education and lemur conservation in the wild in Madagascar.
+Through small grants, the Lemur Conservation Network maximizes our impact in community education and lemur conservation in Madagascar.
 The amount of funding available each year is based on membership fees from our Supporting Members: Businesses, zoos, individuals, and conservation organizations.

 GRANT SUMMARY

-Project Types: 1) World Lemur Festival Grants; 2) Conservation or Field Work Grants.
+Project Types: 1) World Lemur Festival Grants; 2) Conservation Education or Field Work Grants.

 Funding: $500 to $1,500 per grant.